jacekbwwa/VisualDataJB/README.md

 # VisualDataJB
-# Data Structure Visualization and Algorithm Animation in Java, author: Jacek Byzdra, email: jacekbwwa@gmail.com
+## Data Structure Visualization and Algorithm Animation in Java, author: Jacek Byzdra

-# Description
+## Description
 The project presents an interactive software application designed for visualization of commonly used data structures and algorithms.
 The system displays data structures and algorithms graphically providing visualization and animation of the researched structure.
 One of the application feature is animation of used algorithms.